Repelled point processes with application to numerical integration: Conclusion

 \subsection{Proof of Theorem \ref{thm:Variance_reduction} (variance reduction)}

 In this section we prove the main result of the paper, Theorem \ref{thm:Variance_reduction}.
-Our starting point is a lemma from the theory of harmonic functions, which is key in subsequent proofs.
-Then we state and prove a few technical lemmas on the behavior as $\varepsilon\rightarrow 0$ of various quantities relevant to the variance of linear statistics under $\Pi_\varepsilon\calP$.
+We start with is a lemma from the theory of harmonic functions and a lemma related to bounding moments of the counting measure of a Poisson point processes.
+Then we state and prove a few technical lemmas on the behavior of various quantities relevant to the variance of linear statistics under $\Pi_\varepsilon\calP$.
 Finally, we put these lemmas in action in the proof of Theorem~\ref{thm:Variance_reduction}.

 \begin{lemma} Let $d>2$ and $g\in C^2(\mathbb{R}^d)$ have compact support.
 For all $\bfx \in \mathbb{R}^d$, we have

 \end{lemma} The first equality in \eqref{eq:integral_with_force} can be found in \cite[Chapter 9]{AxlBourRam2001}.
 We thus only prove the second equality, which results from an appropriate integration by parts.